scala-ide/docs/gettingstarted.rst

 `download.scala-ide.org`__ provides the URLs of all available update sites.
 The release ones are in the first section.
 Scala IDE is linked to specific version of Scala, so you have to decide which one you are going to use:

-* **release-29** provides support for projects using Scala 2.9.x (2.9.0-1 or 2.9.1). *This is the current version of Scala, choose it if you are unsure*.
+* **release-29** provides support for projects using Scala 2.9.x (2.9.0-1 or 2.9.1). *This is the current version of Scala.
+Pick this one if you are unsure*.

 * **release-28** provides support for projects using Scala 2.8.x (2.8.1 or 2.8.2).